Trusthouse Forte (Fortes)

 Keen to promote their name, Fortes wanted to get involved in the motorway game from the start.
 They proposed designs for both Watford Gap and Newport Pagnell, focussing on providing the highest service that would show their name in a good light.

 At Watford Gap, they were marginally pipped to the post by a more competitive tender, but at Newport Pagnell they won the contract and created a design which went on to be used as a benchmark across the country.
 The government spoke highly of them, but then Fortes had been offering to pay them a lot of rent as rent was based on turnover and Fortes were aiming for the highest end of the market.
 It wasn't a conspiracy, but it did give Fortes a head start in the early tendering processes.

 Motorway Services Ltd

 Fortes' first few services were actually operated by Motorway Services Ltd, a joint venture between Forte (92%) and Blue Star (8%).
 The latter were responsible for the fuel and recovery parts of the business, while Fortes took control of the catering and prestigious operation of the main site.
 The two paired up to ensure they had expertise in all areas of the industry, and to promote their two names.

-Lord Forte had been very keen on the American principle of giving one operator a monopoly of the catering on an entire road.
+Charles Forte had been very keen on the American principle of giving one operator a monopoly of the catering on an entire road.
 This doesn't really work with Britain's inflexible motorway network, and instead they made strong bids at every opportunity that arose.
 Monopoly regulations prevented Motorway Services Ltd from bidding for Lancaster, so Forte did it under their own name and claimed they were an entirely new operator.